MichaelAndel/HTML-Tutorial/cheatSheet.md

 - youcan also use "adjecent sibling element" selector by stating element + element and then pseudo element selector like `h3 + a::first-line {}`
 - after will create pseudo element that will automatically selects the very first child
 - any pseudo element is by default a inline element

+## CSS Layouts

+- what is the Layout?
+  - Layout is the way text, images and other content is placed and arranged o a webpage
+  - Layout gives the page visual structure, into which we place out content
+  - **Building a layout**: arranging page elements into a visual structure, instead of simply having them placed one after another (normal flow)

+### Page layout vs Component layout

+- In a page layout, elements are laid out around the webpage
+- in component layout, elements have their own layout inside the component, since the components are often composed out of multiple elements